saylesss88/nix-book/src/nix/nix_language.md

 ```

 - Since `a` isn't used in the final result, there's no division by zero error.
-  Values are only evaluated as needed by nix allowing us to bring all of the
-  attributes within `nixpkgs` into scope without performance loss.

 ### Strings and String Interpolation